 - RIDE users will be able to use the RIDE Flex program to book on-demand service through Uber and Lyft.
 RIDE users must sign up for this pilot program.

 - Masks are no longer required on public and private transportation with the exception of The RIDE (MBTA’s paratransit service).
+The MBTA still encourages riders and employees to wear masks on all MBTA property, including vehicles, stops, and stations.

 - Some RMV services are available at AAA locations by appointment.